CodeMilitant/code-meta/readme.txt

 == Description ==

-CodeMeta OpenGraph Meta Tag Generator by CodeMilitant
+Code Meta OpenGraph Meta Tag Generator by CodeMilitant

 This could easily be the single most important WordPress plugin you can install for your WordPress site ... and it's free!